 To describe Kinsale in a word: Lovely

 This seaside port town is filled with shopping, pubs, restaurants, and sailing vessels.
-Spending a day here is the best of both sightseeing and relaxing.
+Spending a day here is the best for both sightseeing and relaxing.

-Let yourself wander the winding streets, relax on a park bench and soak in the views, or find a cozy pub for a warming whiskey or pint.
+Wander the winding streets, relax on a park bench, and soak in the views, or find a cozy pub for a warming whiskey or pint.